Evolving Curricula with Regret-Based Environment Design: Implementation Details

 \section{Implementation Details}

 In this section we detail the training procedure for all our experiments.
-Training for all methods is conducted on a single V100 GPU, using ten CPUs.
-The codebase is built on top of open source repos.
-For PAIRED and Minimax in the partially-observable navigation environment we use results from the authors of \citet{jiang2021robustplr}.
+All training runs used a single V100 GPU and Intel Xeon E5-2698 v4 CPUs.
+Our ACCEL implementation directly builds on top of the Robust PLR codebase, available at \url{https://github.com/facebookresearch/dcd}.
+For PAIRED and Minimax in the maze environment, we report the results from \citet{jiang2021robustplr}.